China-UK-ZSL/Resources_for_KZSL/README.md

 Besides, we have provided temporary output files in our repository, you can also run the script `output2CSV.py` with different parameters to get KGs or ontological schemas with different semantic settings.
-For example, you can run the following command to output AwA's KG with only class hierarchy semantics.
+For example, you can run the following command to output AwA2's KG with only class hierarchy semantics.

 ``
-python output2CSV.py --dataset AwA --cls_hie
+python output2CSV.py --dataset AwA2 --cls_hie
 ``

 See more details [here](ZS_IMGC/KG/data_process).